Nehemiah27/EXIM/README.md

 # EXIM
 Export_Import_Service_Provider
-The website is constructed on the assumption as if that the admin is running an Export-Import Service for Inter Country
+The website is constructed on the assumption as if that the admin is running an Export-Import Service for Inter Countries

 The Basic structure has been designed using Pure CSS & HTML;